-What are real time payments, what exactly do they look like, what are some of the benefits they offer, and how do they differ from faster payments?
+What are real-time payments (commonly referred to as instant payments or immediate payments), what exactly do they look like, and what are some of the benefits they offer?
 Let’s dive in.

 Table of contents

 Real-time payments, or instant payments, are payments that clear and settle almost instantaneously using an underlying platform or network called payment rails.
 The key characteristics of real-time payments include immediate availability of funds, settlement finality, instant confirmation, and integrated workflows.
 Real-time payments offer valuable insights into spending patterns, enabling businesses to improve their financial management practices.
 With streamlined workflows and enhanced liquidity management, businesses can save costs and concentrate on vital operational aspects.